michael-loeffler/Employee-Tracker/README.md

 ## Description

 The Employee Tracker is a command-line application that allows a user to view information about departments, roles, and personnel within their company stored in a MySQL database.
-Additionally, users are able to add to and update data within that database as new departments, roles, and employees are added to the company.
+Additionally, users are able to add to the database in the form of new departments, roles, and employees as they are added to the company.
 This application serves as a quick and user-friendly way for non-developers to access and edit data stored in the database.

 I was motivated to create this application because content management systems (CMS) exist at almost every company in every sector to allow employees without advanced MySQL knowledge to access and edit large or small amounts of database data.
-In order to fulfill their job responsibilities, employees often need to quickly run a report to access data and a CMS will allow them to do that.
-Additionally, building this application was interesting for me because I can already see the other ways I can tweak this tool for different scenarios/use-cases where I would need to access and display specific fields in a database for use within the logic of the application, as well as running queries to reformat data in user-friendly formats.
+In order to fulfill their job responsibilities, employees often need to quickly run a report to access the data they need and a CMS will allow them to do that.
+Additionally, building this application was interesting for me because I can already see the other ways I can tweak this tool for different scenarios/use-cases where I would need to access and display specific fields from a database for use within the logic of the application, as well as running queries to reformat data in user-friendly formats.

 Through working on this project, I have learned about MySQL and using JavaScript to query, access, display, and edit information stored in database tables so that users can learn from and use the data within MySQL without needing to be an expert.
 Some of the biggest points of learning include:

 * MySQL Databases and Tables
 * CRUD actions on databases and tables (Create, Read, Update, Delete)
-* Using createConnection to build a bridge between MySQL and Node
+* Using createConnection to build a bridge between MySQL and Node (as well as storing sensitive login information for this connection in a .env file)
 * Creating a Schema that meets the needs of the specific project with respect to data types, required fields (not null), primary keys, and foreign keys
-* Created a Seeds file to quickly add a larger amount of data to get a database started
+* Created a Seeds file to quickly add a large amount of data to get a database started
-* Building and implementing prepared statements to run queries based on user input, while maintaining the security of your database from SQL injection attacks
+* Building and implementing prepared statements to run queries based on user input, while maintaining the security of the database from SQL injection attacks
-* Utilizing async/await and the .promise() function of MySQL2 to make my queries asynchronous in order to prevent them from all running at the same time and causing unexpected results
+* Utilizing async/await and the .promise() function of MySQL2 to make queries asynchronous in order to prevent them from all running at the same time and causing unexpected results
 * Building a Class to organize all the query methods required to accomplish associated actions

 ## Table of Contents